GROUP EDUCATIONAL OUTREACH

 Adult & Pediatric Asthma: Evidence-based Prescribing Update

-Asthma is a common condition affecting approximately 11% of adults in Maine, higher than the national prevalence of less than 8%.
-Children in Maine have asthma at a similar prevalence as nationwide, 8%.
+Asthma is a common condition affecting approximately 11% of adults in Maine.
+The national prevalence for adults is less than 8% and for children is 8%.
 Asthma causes significant days of missed school and missed work.
-In 2020, the Global Initiative for Asthma (GINA) updated its practice guidelines and in 2021, the US National Heart, Lunch and Blood Institute published focused updates.
-According to the Maine Health Data Organization, medications for asthma and/or COPD represented 7 of the 25 most commonly prescribed medications for all payers and 5 of the 25 most commonly prescribed medications for MaineCare from July 2019-June 2020.
-The Maine Medicaid retrospective drug utilization review (DUR) program will include “appropriate use of asthma controller medications” among its 2022 Quality Initiatives.
-Learning objectives:
+In recent years, the Global Initiative for Asthma (GINA) and the US National Heart, Lung and Blood Institute have updated guidelines.
+According to the Maine Health Data Organization, medications for asthma and/or COPD represented 5 of the 25 most commonly prescribed medications in Maine in 2022.

 – Categorize medications used in treating asthma.